 A carousel is a rotating set of images.
 Use the previous and next buttons to change the displayed slide

 Slide 1: Kraft fellows at the Mapuche community Lawen Inchiñ Mapu

 Slide 2: Columbia Business School students at Patagonia

 Slide 3: SPS students at the El Teniente copper mine

 Slide 4: Astrophysics students watching the eclipse

 Global education is a priority for Columbia University and its network of Global Centers.
+As such, the Santiago Center places special focus on education considering the challenges that Chile faces on this topic.
 Since its foundation, the Santiago Center has developed and facilitated various academic and professional training programs for Columbia students in collaboration with local partners.

 There are no events to show with the selected date.